310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-You really love girls, don’t you, Kaoru.
-But that still does not mean you should flirt with girls that clearly do not like it.
+you really love girls, don’t you, kaoru. but that still does not mean you should flirt with girls that clearly do not like it.
 {% endbubble %}

 {% bubble Kaoru %}